 The following represent the highlights of our program:

-- A unique and challenging learning experience.
+- An unique and challenging learning experience.

 - Unparalleled preceptor support from physicians committed to practicing in Northern Ontario.

-- Commitment to resident learning.
+- Commitment to excellence in medical education and Resident learning.

 - Self-directed, learner-centered training to meet your career goals.